 Rachel Fox, medical student in her fourth year at the University of Cambridge Clinical School, describes her experiences exploring academic primary care and explains how medical students can get involved.
+Rachel was awarded the Novice Presenters prize at the Society for Academic Primary Care conference in January 2019.

 “Hi, my name is Rachel Fox and I’m one of the fourth year medical students,” is my catchphrase as I amble through Clinical School.
 As part of my studies, I have been involved with the Primary Care Unit (PCU) at the University of Cambridge for a year now.
 First, I chose the GP and Primary Care Research module in third year for my BBS minor option, then I worked within the Prevention Group at the Primary Care Unit on a systematic review and qualitative research synthesis.